California : Safety by City

 The Santa Ana Artist Village Art Walk is several blocks of art galleries, restaurants, and shops.

-The airport is the closest airport to Disney World, which is a short distance from the city.
+The airport is the closest airport to Disneyland, which is a short distance from the city.

 Warnings & Dangers in Santa Ana